Tasmiya-12/Tasmiya-12/README.md

 - 👋 Hi, I’m @Tasmiya-12
-- 👀 I’m interested in coding
+- 👀 I’m interested in programming
 - 🌱 I’m currently learning web development
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on this
 - 📫 How to reach me musarathsulthana1980@gmail.com

 <!---